cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/sda_fabrics_vlan_to_ssids_fabric_id.md

 It manages read and update operations on Fabric Wireless.

-- Add update, or remove SSID mappings to a VLAN.
+- Add, update, or remove SSID mappings to a VLAN.
 If the payload doesn't contain a 'vlanName' which has SSIDs mapping done earlier then all the mapped SSIDs of the 'vlanName' is cleared.
 The request must include all SSIDs currently mapped to a VLAN, as determined by the response from the GET operation for the same fabricId used in the request.
 If an already-mapped SSID is not included in the payload, its mapping will be removed by this API.
 Conversely, if a new SSID